 Lalenja Harrington is a poet/performer and educator dedicated to exploring the intersection of performance, activism and education.
 She is an active practitioner of Theatre for Liberation methods, and also facilitates collective poetic writing - all of which she incorporates into her teaching at UNC-Greensboro and into activist work in the community.
 In addition to performing in Leaving Eden for RhinoLeap, Lalenja has performed at Triad Stage, Little Theatre of Winston Salem, and Winston Salem Theatre Alliance.
 She has a BA in Psychology from Princeton, an MA in Communication from UNC-Chapel Hill, and a PhD in Educational Studies from UNC-Greensboro.
-Class leader of Theater for Liberation.

 Patrick Osteen is a co-founder and Associate Artistic Director of RhinoLeap for which he directed and adapted The Tempest and performed in Company K, Leaving Eden, Mary's Wedding and The Glass Menagerie.
 For nearly three years he performed with Cirque du Soleil in the international tour of Toruk, and for a year and half before that he performed in the Broadway National tour of War Horse.
 Over the last three years, Patrick has been teaching puppetry, movement and improvisation to high school students all over North Carolina.
 He has a BFA in acting from the University of North Carolina School of the Arts.
-Class leader of English in Schools and Homeschool Acting for Teens.

 Dwayne Waden Jr., aka Issa Rebel was born in High Point, North Carolina and raised in Capitol Heights, Maryland.
 His love for dancing started in his grandmother's Kitchen doing Michael Jackson's famous Billie Jean dances and battling his dad, which inspired his drive to get better.
 Throughout the years, he has performed on many stages including the Apollo Theater and the Summer Jam at the Greensboro Coliseum.
 Dancing has always been a passion for Dwayne, and he enjoys sharing his love of the art with anyone willing to see and listen.
 As a musician, Dwayne makes Gospel music to inspire the younger generations to be positive and motivated in all that they do.
-Choreographer for Dance in the Park.